 |Rank||Metro||Annual Rent Growth|

 Look for the apartment market’s performance to cool a bit right at the end of 2014, according to MPF Research.
 “Reflecting normal seasonality, during the fourth quarter, there’s a tendency to give back part of the gains realized earlier,” Willett said.
 “We’ll be especially vulnerable to that pattern this year, given the large block of product scheduled for completion right at the end of the year.
 However, the performance seen during the first half of 2014 has been so strong that the market is now on track to realize revenue growth that’s well above the level that generally was anticipated coming into the year.”

 RealPage, Inc. is a leading provider of comprehensive property management software solutions for the multifamily, commercial, single-family and vacation rental housing industries.
 These solutions help property owners increase efficiency, decrease expenses, enhance the resident experience and generate more revenue.
 Using its innovative SaaS platform, RealPage’s on-demand software enables easy system integration and streamlines online property management.
-Its product line covers the full spectrum of property management solutions, including leasing, accounting, revenue management, marketing solutions, resident services, renter insurance, utility management, spend management and apartment market research.
-Founded in 1998 and headquartered in Carrollton, Texas, RealPage currently serves over 9,200 clients worldwide from offices in North America, Europe and Asia.
-For more information about the company, visit http://www.realpage.com.
+Its product line covers the full spectrum of property management solutions, including online leasing, accounting, revenue management, apartment marketing solutions, resident services, renter insurance, utility management, spend management and apartment market research.
+Founded in 1998 and headquartered in Carrollton, Texas, RealPage currently serves over 9,200 clients worldwide from offices in North America, Europe, and Asia.
+For more information about the company, visit https://www.realpage.com.